 Children are encouraged to participate in a variety of after school activities.
 Parents will be provided with specific information about these activities as and when on offer.

 We have a choir which participates in assemblies and competitions.

 As part of their class work the children are regularly taken on educational excursions.
 We also invite a variety of speakers and theatre groups into school throughout the year.
 Primary 7 pupils are given the opportunity to participate in a weekend or week long field study at NLC’s Outdoor Centre in Kilbowie, near Oban.
 We like all our pupils to take part in these outings and you should encourage your child to do so.

 We also need lots of parent helpers when we go out so if you are free to help do not hesitate to give us your name.*

-In Primary 5 swimming is part of the physical education programme provided by the Authority.
+In Primary 5 swimming is part of the physical education programme.
 All pupils are expected to take advantage of this professional coaching.

 Parents must give written permission at the start of each year to allow their child to take part in excursions.

 All pupils are encouraged to walk, scoot or cycle to school.

 * Please note: any parent who would like to help will be asked to submit to the legislation in respect of Protecting Vulnerable Groups.
 This was previously known as the ‘Disclosure Process.’

 We have Strathclyde Park, a wonderful learning resource on our doorstep and from Primary 1–7 our pupils visit the park to learn about animal and plant life and environmental issues from our Ranger.